ilan-schemoul/meteor-service-worker/readme.md

 website with / at the end).
 You can change the value of the variable to another relative url (as '/index').

-- More explanations : the SW caches only one HTML for all the website because it's always the same.
+- The SW caches only one HTML for all the website because it's always the same.
 It does **not** contain the DOM, JS files create the DOM.
 Also the SW never returns cached HTML if the client is online because otherwise it will create an infinite loop if hot reload is enabled : if the HTML the SW serves